 It’s been quiet over here on the blog front.
 We’ve been in the midst of summer, happily enjoying visits from out-of-town friends, swimming, cooking and of course eating delicious meals together.
-My sister had a beautiful baby girl named Luna.
+My sister had a beautiful baby girl.
 YAY!
 Most recently, we were in Minnesota visiting family and took a little road trip to Madison, Wisconsin.

 Madison is a lovely college town, home to University of Wisconsin.
 It is situated between Lakes Mendota and Lake Monona.
 We stayed at a charming B&B with a garden view, located within a ten-minute walk to the State Capitol.